Nick Xenophon: After politics

 On 2 December 2019, Huawei Australia announced that it had engaged Xenophon's services as an "external lawyer".
 The company was banned by the Australian government from providing 5G infrastructure.
 Xenophon said he would not be lobbying members of parliament on behalf of Huawei.

 Xenophon continues to advocate for poker machine gambling reforms.

+Xenophon, with two other co-owners, opened a Greek–Cypriot restaurant called Thanks to Theo in Adelaide in 2023 to honour his father who died in the same year.
+According to Google Maps, the restaurant is permanently closed as of March 2026.

 Personal life

 In 1990, Xenophon married physiotherapist Sandra Kazubiernis.
 When their only child was born in 1992, Xenophon changed his own surname by deed poll from Xenophou to Xenophon, his paternal grandfather's surname.
 Kazubiernis and Xenophon separated in 1995 and later divorced.
 Xenophon had his second child in early 2019 with another partner.
 The relationship was reported to have ended before 2022.

-Xenophon opened a Greek-Cypriot restaurant called Thanks to Theo in Adelaide in 2023 to honour his father who died in the same year.
-In 2024 Xenophon announced he was undergoing surgery for a non-cancerous brain tumour.
+In 2023, Xenophon was diagnosed with meningioma, a non-cancerous tumour in his brain.
+He underwent brain surgery in August 2025 to excise the tumour.
+The operation resulted in the collapse of the right side of his face and left him functionally blind and deaf on his right side.
+Xenophon plans to undergo a procedure to restore the equilibrium of the right side of his face and mouth.

 Allegations of emotional abuse

 In 2017, former staffer Jenny Low claimed, in response to an article appearing in The Australian, that she had been in a seven-year secret relationship with Xenophon that was psychologically abusive, "destructive" and detrimental to her career.
 Xenophon admitted that a relationship had commenced in 2007, but rejected any negative assertions.
-Before the 2022 Federal election Xenophon was accused by another former partner of being emotionally abusive.
+Before the 2022 federal election Xenophon was accused by another former partner of being emotionally abusive.
 Xenophon expressed regret but declined to comment on details.